 Short fiction from over fifty authors including many foreign works with the majority of stories being British and American.
-Kafka, Hemingway, Dostoevski, Flannery O'Conner, Fitzgerald, and Kipling are just a few of the writers whose works will be studied from
+Kafka, Hemingway, Dostoevski, Flannery O'Conner,

+Fitzgerald, and Kipling are just a few of the writers whose works will be studied from biographical, historical, literary, sociological, and philosophical points of view.
 Prerequisite: ENC 1102